Key takeaways

 • Unsecured business loans can come in the form of term loans, business lines of credit, invoice factoring, and merchant cash advances

-Many lenders will want you to offer business collateral when you apply, but that isn’t true of all business loans.
-If you don’t have collateral, some lenders offer unsecured small business loans, which can be used for various purposes, such as expanding operations, purchasing inventory or covering unexpected expenses.
-There are several different types, and there are pros and cons you’ll want to consider before applying for one.
+Many lenders will want you to offer business collateral when you apply for a business loan.
+But if you don’t have collateral, or you’d prefer not to use assets to secure a loan, you can get an unsecured business loan.
+This type of loan can be used for various purposes, such as expanding operations, purchasing inventory or covering unexpected expenses.

 What is an unsecured business loan?

 Because unsecured loans have no collateral, the lender takes on more risk when lending money to businesses.
-That’s why some types of unsecured business loans may have strict eligibility requirements.
+That’s why some types of unsecured business loans may have strict eligibility requirements or higher interest rates than secured business loans.

 How unsecured business loans work

-Unsecured business loans work similarly to other types of loans.
+An unsecured business loan works similarly to other types of business loans.
 You submit an application, wait for the lender to decide, and if you’re approved, you get the cash and pay it back over time.

 Since there isn’t any collateral involved, lenders are typically more selective about who they offer unsecured term loans to, especially if you want one with low interest rates.
 They also tend to ask the business owner to provide a personal guarantee.
 This is a promise to pay the loan back out of personal funds if the company defaults on the loan.

-Other types of unsecured business loans have relaxed eligibility requirements and limited loan documentation and may be available to business owners with bad credit.
+Other types of unsecured business loans have more relaxed eligibility requirements and limited loan documentation or are available to business owners with bad credit.
 This includes invoice factoring and merchant cash advances.
 But these types of bad credit loans come with a heavy cost, including high interest rates and fees.

 Types of unsecured business loans